Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 • Because rye flour is lower in gluten, the more you add the more your dough will spread producing a flatter loaf with reduced oven spring.

-• As well, rye blends left to ferment too long can result in a sticky, almost gummy-like texture in the final bake.
+• Keep a close eye on rise times.
+Rye blends left to ferment too long can result in a sticky, almost gummy-like texture in the final bake.

 Simple No-Knead Sunflower Rye Bread. | harvestandnourish.com

-Made in a single loaf pan, this Simple No-Knead Sunflower Rye Bread is hearty and filling with a nutty, earthy flavour profile.
-Absolutely delicious when simply toasted with butter, it’s the perfect pairing for jammy preserves, smashed avocado, smoked salmon and cream cheese or used as a base for my Best Tuna Salad recipe.
+Made in a single loaf pan, this easy no-knead Sunflower Rye Bread is hearty and satisfying with a nutty, earthy flavour profile.
+Absolutely delicious simply toasted with butter, it’s the perfect pairing for jammy preserves, smashed avocado, smoked salmon and cream cheese or used as a base for my Best Tuna Salad recipe.

 Try this No-Knead Honey Oat Artisan Bread or this Honey Whole Wheat Sandwich Bread next.